equalitie/swabber/README.md

 ======
 Python <= 2.5 will need to also install the json module. python-dev is required to install the dependencies.

+The Debian 9 dependencies can be installed via apt:

+    apt-get install iptables python-iptables python-zmq python-yaml python-ipaddr

+The python-iptables package has a bug which prevents it loading the <code>libxtwrapper.so</code> module.
+The following symbolic link fixes the load:

+    ln -s /usr/lib/python2.7/dist-packages/libxtwrapper.x86_64-linux-gnu.so /usr/lib/python2.7/dist-packages/libxtwrapper.so

-<code>python setup.py install</code> will install the libraries and the actual swabber daemon to <code>/usr/bin/swabberd.py</code>.
+<code>setuptools</code> can be used to install the actual swabber daemon to <code>/usr/bin/swabberd.py</code>:

+    python setup.py install

 The <code>swabberd</code> file can be used as an init script if you're installing the package by hand.

 iptables interface
 -------------